 The opioid crisis has become a public health emergency with more than 110 Americans dying daily from opioid-related overdose.
-CSIP and the Partnership for Drug Free Kids are working with partners and stakeholders to raise awareness about the dangers of … Continue reading
+CSIP and the Partnership for Drug Free Kids have worked with partners and stakeholders to raise awareness about the dangers of … Continue reading

 Even experts have difficulty identifying prescription medicine that has been counterfeited.
 What looks like a discount of a lifetime could lead to sickness or even death if you or your loved ones fall victim to these fake medicines.
 These resources … Continue reading

 CSIP works closely with federal agencies, departments and executive branch officials to provide easy access to curated, reliable government reports, studies and services related to online medicine safety, addiction recover resources and more.
 The items on this page highlight the … Continue reading

 With the barrage of “fake news” about medicine all over the internet, it can be hard to know how to sift through the deluge of information to find the best sources for medication and effective cost saving services.
 CSIP, its … Continue reading